Joseph Hellon

-Nimrod Joseph Onyango Omondi Hellon (born 20 May 1977) is a Kenyan jazz musician, head of the Finger of God Church, and co-founder of the Placenta Party.
+Nimrod Joseph Onyango Omondi Hellon (born 20 May 1977) is a controversial head of the alleged cultic Finger of God Church, Kenyan jazz musician and co-founder of the Placenta Party.

+Early life and career

 Hellon was the fifth of nine children of poor sugarcane farmers, and was raised in Migori.
 By the end of high school at Starehe Boys Centre, he was already working as a music teacher.
 In 1994 he became a teacher at Real Music School in the Westlands area of Nairobi, which is affiliated with London College of Music.
 He soon became principal and later renamed it Jether House of Music.
 The school trains individuals and ensembles in classical and popular music.